mxsasha/lessobviouschecklist/docs/index.md

 - For an excellent wider overview of steps to take around inclusivity, see [“Help! someone has pointed out my conference has diversity issues!
 How do I fix this?”](https://medium.com/samsung-internet-dev/help-someone-has-pointed-out-my-conference-has-diversity-issues-c1162a1e8d4c) by Ada Rose Cannon.

 ## Accessibility
 - Write an accessibility statement.
-I wrote one for [PyCon UK](https://2023.pyconuk.org/venue/) and [DjangoCon Europe 2023](https://2023.djangocon.eu/inclusion/) have good examples.
+[PyCon UK](https://2023.pyconuk.org/venue/) and [DjangoCon Europe 2023](https://2023.djangocon.eu/inclusion/) have good examples.
 In this statement, you inform people with disabilities or impairments, what you can offer them, what obstacles may be present, and what alternatives you can provide.
 The purpose is to inform people what you are planning to do, what you do and don’t know, and that you’re happy to listen to anyone’s questions in this area.
-- Have this published early on.
+- Have the accessibility statement published early on.
 If you publish it after early bird pricing closes, you're basically making disabled people pay more.
 - Provide the simplest way of access for inquiries - an email address.
 Forms and too many detailed questions might be inaccessible and/or put people off.
 - For people with reduced mobility, be specific about the actual situation.
 Some people that use wheelchairs can actually cross a few steps if needed.
 Some require specific accessible toilets, others do not.
 A generic term like “wheelchair accessible” leaves many questions for these people.
 Providing photos is great.
 - Ask (optional) for any accessibility needs in ticket registration, so you can anticipate.
 However, this never covers all cases, as needs can change.